Monge-Amp\`ere measures for toric metrics on abelian varieties: Notation and preliminaries

 \subsection{Non-archimedean Monge--Amp\`ere measures}

-In the above setting, a construction originated by Chambert--Loir \cite{chambert-loir-2006} associates to a model metric $\metr$ of $L$ a discrete measure $c_1(L,\metr)^{\wedge n}$ on $\Xan$.
+\walter{Let $X$ be a proper algebraic variety over $K$ and let $L$ be a line bundle over $X$.} A construction originated by Chambert--Loir \cite{chambert-loir-2006} associates to a model metric $\metr$ of $L$ a discrete measure $c_1(L,\metr)^{\wedge n}$ on $\Xan$.
 This can be used to define the \emph{Monge--Amp\`ere measure} $c_1(L,\metr)^{\wedge n}$ for any continuous semipositive metric $\metr$ of $\Lan$ by using that for a uniform limit of nef model metrics $\metr_k$ on $\Lan$ the corresponding sequence of measures $c_1(L,\metr_k)^{\wedge n}$ converges weakly in the sense of positive Radon measures, see \cite[\S 2]{gubler-2007b}.

 We briefly recall the construction of the Monge--Amp\`ere measure for $\metr_\Lfrak$.
-Since $K$ is algebraically closed, the formal models of $\Xan$ with reduced special fiber are cofinal and hence we may assume that $\Lfrak$ is a line bundle on a formal $\kcirc$-model with $\Xfrak_s$ reduced.
+Since $K$ is algebraically closed, the formal models of $\Xan$ with reduced special fiber are cofinal \walter{in the category of all formal models of $\Xan$ with respect to morphisms extending the identity of $\Xan$ \cite[Proof of Proposition 3.5]{gubler-martin}.} \walter{This form of the reduced fiber theorem and the projection formula allow us to} assume that $\Lfrak$ is a line bundle on a formal $\kcirc$-model with $\Xfrak_s$ reduced.
 Then for every irreducible component $Y$ of $\Xfrak_s$, there is a unique point $\xi_Y \in \Xan$ such that $\red{(\xi_Y)}$ is the generic point of $\Xfrak_s$.
 Such points are called \emph{Shilov points} for $\Xfrak_s$.
 We set

 where $Y$ ranges over all irreducible components of $\Xfrak_s$ and where $\delta_{\xi_Y}$ is the Dirac measure in the Shilov point $\xi_Y$.